tarantool/doc/sphinx/book/box/index.rst

 An *index* -- 'primary' in the example -- is a group of key values and pointers.

 In order for a tuple set to be useful, there must always be at least one index in a space.
-There can be many.
+There can be many indexes.
 As with spaces, the user can and should specify the index name, and let Tarantool come up with a unique numeric identifier (the "index id").